A keen financial mind and an understanding of day-to-day business demands are key to the role of a corporate treasurer

-Within these functions typical work activities may involve:
+Within these functions, your typical work activities may involve:

-- ensuring that a company's cash flow is adequate to allow it to operate effectively;
+- ensuring that a company's cash flow allows it to operate effectively

-- forecasting cash payments and anticipating challenges arising from limited cash flow;
+- forecasting payments and anticipating challenges from limited cash flow

-- undertaking risk management activities to protect a company's financial well-being;
+- undertaking risk management activities to protect financial well-being

-- analysing the impact of financial markets on the performance of products or services;
+- analysing impact of financial markets on performance of products or services

-- making decisions on company finances, for example, the funding of company operations;
+- making decisions about the use of company finances

-- progressing specific financial projects, such as acquisition of another business;
+- progressing financial projects, such as acquisition of another business

-- liaising with other departments, such as tax and accountancy, on a range of issues;
+- liaising with other departments on a range of issues

-- taking responsibility for, and supervising the work of, more junior members of staff;
+- supervising, and taking responsibility for, more junior members of staff

-- liaising with bankers and investors and maintaining positive working relationships;
+- liaising with bankers and investors to maintain positive working relationships

 - making presentations to the company board on specific financial issues.